|How To Take Out A Warrant|

-A magistrate is available Monday through Friday 8:00 a.m. to 3:30 p.m. except on Thursday, the hours are 8:00 a.m. to 12:00 noon.
+A magistrate is available Monday through Wednesday and Friday 8:00 a.m. to 3:30 p.m.
 Court is in session on Thursday afternoons.
 Although no appointment is necessary, please consider this process may take some time and should not be done hurriedly.
 Allow enough time in your schedule to give the proper attention to this very important process you have begun.

 At the Municipal Court office you will be given a deposition form to complete where you will provide very important information that a magistrate will need in determining if there is probable cause to issue a charge against the perpetrator.
 The more personal information you can provide about the perpetrator the better.
 This information will be used in identifying and arresting the perpetrator.
 There will be questions you will answer on the deposition and a place for you to write out your statement of the facts of the incident.
 The magistrate must witness your signature on the deposition.

-After the perpetrator has been formally charged, he or she will be allowed to make a bond and be given an arraignment court date.
+After the alleged has been formally charged, he or she will be allowed to make a bond and be given an arraignment court date.
 It is not necessary for you appear in court on the arraignment date.
 If the defendant pleads not guilty to the charge, he or she will be given a trial court date.
 You will be notified by subpoena of the date the case will be heard.
 You are required to be in court on a trial date.

 A decision to press charges against someone is one that needs careful consideration.
-The Code of Alabama addresses proper procedures in bringing this process through the court system.
+The Code of Alabama addresses proper procedures in bringing a charge through the court system.
 With this outline and the assistance of a magistrate, your experience in the process of pressing charges will be less confusing.
 Please do not hesitate to call ahead for further instructions.